hongzhonglu/vivarium/doc/getting_started.rst

 In Vivarium, we break our cell models into *processes*.
 Each process models part of the cell's function.
 For example, we have processes for metabolism, transcription, and translation in Vivarium.
-We can combine these processes into *composites* that model a cell with all of the functionality modeled by the included processes.
-For example, we could compose transcription and translation to create a more complete gene expression model.
+We can combine these processes into *composites* that model a cell with all the functionality modeled by the included processes.
+For example, we could compose transcription and translation to create a fuller gene expression model.

 .. todo:: Link to topical guide on processes and composites